slowernews/wisdom-tldr/README.md

 ###On luck

 Unless you’re winning, life will seem hideously unfair to you.<br>
-But be positive, luck is a pattern and the pendulum will swing back your way eventually.
+Be positive, luck is a pattern and the pendulum will swing back your way eventually.

-> *'Bad luck is normally bad planning.'*

 > *'«Random» usually means that you haven’t looked long enough to see a pattern emerge.'*

-> *'Even a broken clock is right twice a day.'*

 > *'There’s no magic in the world.
 It’s all math.' -- discrete math professor*